-I love combining summer berries with delicate buttery pastry to create interest and contrasting textures.
-They work so well together.
-Feel free to use a combination of berries you like the most.
-The element of surprise here is basil sugar in the filling.
-You won’t really taste the basil much, but it creates another layer of flavor and makes the tarts more interesting and fresh.
-You could replace the berries with stone fruit and make thyme sugar to go with it.
-If you don’t have any basil, use regular caster sugar.
-These tarts are especially good when served with a scoop of vanilla ice cream.
+To add interest and contrast, I like to combine summer berries with delicate buttery pastries.
+They get along so well.
+You can use whatever berry combination you prefer.
+The basil sugar in the filling adds a pleasant surprise.
+The basil doesn’t taste like much, but it adds another layer of flavor and makes the tarts more exciting and fresh.
+You could substitute stone fruit for the berries and make thyme sugar to go with it.
+If you don’t have any basil, you can substitute regular caster sugar.
+These tarts are fantastic with a scoop of vanilla ice cream.

 For the crust.

 - 1 tbsp milk + 1 tsp sugar (to brush the crust before baking)

 Combine flour, salt, and sugar in a food processor and pulse to combine.
 Pulse in the butter until the mixture resembles coarse crumbs.
 Add two tablespoons of water and process until the dough is firm but not wet or sticky.
 Process for no more than 30 seconds.
 If it’s still crumbly, add a little more water.
 Turn the dough out onto a clean work surface, divide it in half, and flatten each half into a disk.
 Wrap in plastic wrap and place in the refrigerator for 30 minutes.

 For the berry filling.

 - 260g fresh berries (raspberries, blueberries and blackberries)

 - 2 heaped tbsp basil sugar (recipe below)

 - 1/2 tsp lemon zest